Selling with Emotion on Product Pages | Arctic Leaf

 Visual Strategy: More Than Just Pretty Pictures

 Aspirational photography and user-generated content (UGC) play a necessary role in emotional ecommerce.
-High-quality images that showcase products in real-life scenarios help customers envision themselves using the product.
+High-quality product images that showcase products in real-life scenarios help customers envision themselves using the product.
 User-generated content (UGC) enhances authenticity and builds trust.
 Studies indicate that visitors who interact with UGC convert at a rate 102.4% higher than average.

 Including lifestyle shots, customer testimonials, and iconography that highlight key benefits strengthens the emotional appeal of your PDPs.
 These elements work together to create a narrative that aligns with the customer's aspirations and values.